Galyon Hone: Career

-He joined the Guild of St Luke in Antwerp in 1492.
+He is identified with "Gheleyn van Brugge" who joined the Guild of St Luke in Antwerp in 1492.
+Early work for Henry VIII includes glazing the windows of pavilions at the Field of the Cloth of Gold.

 In England, Hone was made the King's glazier in succession to Barnard Flower.
+He worked at the Field of the Cloth of Gold.
 Hone made glass for Eton College and King's College Chapel, Cambridge.
+Some of the payments for the windows at Eton were made to his wife.
 Three design drawings for the King's College windows are held by Bowdoin College, Maine, and can be related to contracts made by Galyon Hone and other glaziers in 1526.
 A design for stained glass in known as a "vidumus".
 The drawings at Bowdoin are in the manner of Dirck Vellert, an artist who worked in Antwerp.

+In 1527, Hone was employed repairing the glazing of Sunninghill Park, a royal house in Windsor Great Park, when it was intended Princess Mary would stay there.

-He lived in the parish of St Mary Magdalene and then in Southwark.
+He lived in the parish of St Mary Magdalene and then in Southwark, where Henry VIII allowed him to employ six foreign journeymen instead of the two craftsmen usually permitted.
 There was a community of artists and craftsmen from Holland and the Netherlands, and in 1547 Hone was mentioned in the will of his friend, the court goldsmith Cornelis Hayes.
 Hone and the printer John Siberch were overseers of the will of a German painter living in Bermondsey, Henry Blankstone.
 Blankstone painted renaissance style borders and royal ciphers in the Long Gallery at Hampton Court.